adyekjaer/postfix-exporter-py/Readme.md

 ## Contact

-For questions or support, contact `yourname@example.com` or open an issue on the GitHub repository.
+For questions or support, open an issue on the GitHub repository.